Parrot

 - Train as often as you can, but do not push too hard, and keep the sessions as short as possible, preferably around 10 to 15 minutes at most.

-They are quite hardy, and in captivity with regular visits to a qualified veterinarian, a good standard of living, a balanced diet, and adequate enrichment untimely health problems are rare.
+They are quite hardy, and in captivity, with regular visits to a qualified veterinarian, a good standard of living, a balanced diet, and adequate enrichment, untimely health problems are rare.
 Still, health conditions that might plague a parrot include parasites, psittacine beak and feather disease (PBFD), psittacosis, egg-binding, avian flu, and stress.

 While some members of the parrot family can be very loud, like macaws and cockatoos, others may only resort to screaming or screeching if they are bored by way of not receiving the proper amount of interaction with their human.

 It is commonly assumed that parrots only start to mimic in captivity to impress their humans, but this is not the case.
-Many birds other than parrots, like lyrebirds, Australian magpies, bowerbirds, and indeed many wild parrots have often been seen communicating with passing humans using speech they have naturally picked up.
-Mimicry in the bird world is widespread across many species, and nearly every bird can ape some sound or the other that they hear in the environment, not just human voice.
+Many birds other than parrots, like lyrebirds, Australian magpies, bowerbirds, and indeed many wild parrots, have often been seen communicating with passing humans using speech they have naturally picked up.
+Mimicry in the bird world is widespread across many species, and nearly every bird can ape some sound or the other that they hear in the environment, not just the human voice.

 African grays, budgies, and cockatiels are some of the most talkative among parrots.

-Video: Parrots talking
+Video: Parrots Talking

-- What is a baby parrot called?
+What is a baby parrot called?

 A baby parrot is called a chick, regardless of the species.

-- Which is the world’s largest parrot?
+Which is the world’s largest parrot?

-The world’s largest parrot is the hyacinth macaw, measuring at around 3.3 ft (1 m), but the heaviest member is the kakapo.
+The world’s largest parrot is the hyacinth macaw, measuring around 3.3 ft (1 m), but the heaviest member is the kakapo.

-- What is a group of parrots called?
+What is a group of parrots called?

-- What kind of feet does a parrot have?
+What kind of feet does a parrot have?

 A parrot’s foot has a zygodactyls arrangement of toes, with two facing forward and the other two facing backward.
 This helps them perch on branches.

-- How intelligent is a parrot?
+How intelligent is a parrot?

-- What is the sound of a parrot called?
+What is the sound of a parrot called?

 The general term that can be used to describe a parrot’s sound is a ‘squawk.’

-- What type of beak does a parrot have?
+What type of beak does a parrot have?

 Parrots are called hookbills because of their crooked beak.

-- Why do parrots have curved beaks?
+Why do parrots have curved beaks?

 The curved beaks of parrots help them in breaking open seeds and nuts.

-- Where are a parrot’s ears
+Where are a parrot’s ears

 Like any other bird, parrots do not have external ears.
 They do have ear openings that are hidden beneath their features.

-- Why are parrots colorful?
+Why are parrots colorful?

 The bright colors of the parrots living in the rainforests help them to blend in with their habitat, making them inconspicuous to predators from above.
 The green parrots of Asia become practically invisible when they’re in a place with abundant green foliage.

-- When do parrots sleep in the wild?
+When do parrots sleep in the wild?

 In the wild, parrots usually go to sleep after the sun sets and wake up just before the break of dawn.